blazaropinto/my_notes_learning_DS/notes_on_databases/notes_db_Python.md

     print(result.col1, result.col2)
 ```

-> the monst common expressions:
+> the most common expressions:
 * `.where()`
 * `.order_by()` to order in ascending order.
 * `desc()` is used inside `order by()`, with the column as argument.
 It has to be imported from sqlalchemy.